 The Accelerator-driven System (ADS) is one of candidates for transmuting long-lived nuclides such as minor actinide (MA) produced by nuclear reactors [1].
 For the efficient transmutation of MA, precise prediction of the neutronic performance of ADS is required.
-In order to obtain the neutronics data for the ADS, the Japan Proton Accelerator Research Complex (J-PARC) has a plan to build the Transmutation Physics Experimental Facility (TEF-P) [2].
+In order to obtain the neutronics data for the ADS, the Japan Proton Accelerator Research Complex (J-PARC) has a plan to build the Transmutation Physics Experimental Facility (TEF-P) [2], one of the two buildings of the Transmutation Experimental Facility (TEF) [3].
 The critical assembly installed in the TEF-P, which is a small and low power reactor, operates below 500 W to prevent excessive radio-activation.
 To perform the experiments at the TEF-P with such reactor power, with an effective neutron multiplication factor (k{eff}) of around 0.97, the incident proton beam power must be less than 10 W. Because the J-PARC accelerators focus on much higher beam power, a low power proton beam extraction device of high reliability is indispensable.

 The development of a laser charge exchange (LCE) technique for extraction of the low power proton beam from the high power proton beam is now underway.
-The LCE technique was originally developed to measure the proton beam profile [3].
-To apply the LCE technique to ght the beam separation device for the TEF-P, it is important to evaluate the efficiency of conversion to the low power proton beam and the long-term power stability of the low power proton beam in order to keep the thermal power of the assembly constant.
-Thus, a preliminary LCE experiment to measure the power of the low power proton beam was conducted using a linac with energy of 3 MeV in J-PARC.
-In this paper, the preliminary results of the LCE experiment are presented.
+The LCE technique was originally developed to measure the proton beam profile [4] and applied to the beam forming device [5].
+To apply the LCE technique to the beam extraction device for the TEF-P, it is important to evaluate the efficiency of conversion to the low power proton beam and the long-term power stability of the low power proton beam in order to keep the thermal power of the assembly constant.
+Thus, a LCE experiment to measure the power of the low power proton beam was conducted using a linac with energy of 3 MeV in J-PARC.
+As already mentioned the preliminary results of the LCE experiment [6], the latest results are presented in this paper.